 Artists & Makers Week 2021 was a weeklong, virtual celebration featuring live and pre-recorded events and web-based resources to support Maine’s artists and makers.
 From a deep dive into the ins and outs of Instagram, to an inspiring keynote session and a collaborative community art project, check out these amazing opportunities to learn and create any time of the year.

 Want to learn more about Maine’s creative economy?
 Check out our Creative Economy Hub here.

 Business for purpose and profit is a way of thinking about for-profit business that is grounded in the concept that when businesses “shift to the middle” and occupy that space between a typical for-profit corporation and a nonprofit organization, they can have a positive impact on people, the planet, and their profits.
 This panel discussion with industry leaders highlights their insights and perspectives on the value of social enterprise and the various ways businesses can balance both purpose and profit and use business as a force for the common good.

 Let's Talk Maine Seafood

-Take part in this fun, informative webinar and learn how to prepare an entire meal featuring the best of Maine seafood, using traceable, sustainable food sources from the coast of Maine!
-Join three industry leaders from their home kitchens to learn about the variety of sustainable Maine seafood available today, tips for preparing it, and the many ways you can support your local fisherman through the holiday season and beyond.
+Check out this fun, informative webinar and learn how to prepare an entire meal featuring the best of Maine seafood, using traceable, sustainable food sources from the coast of Maine!
+Join three industry leaders from their home kitchens to learn about the variety of sustainable Maine seafood available today, tips for preparing it, and the many ways you can support your local fisherman all year long.

 2020 Island Teachers Conference